 This provides a 24 hour helpline for children and young people being bullied in the UK.
 Children and young people can call 0800 1111 to talk about any problem.
 It is a major charity that is now housed with NSPCC.
-It provides training in peer support for students and schools and has a range of publications and downloadable resources for children, parents and teachers.
+It provides training in peer support for children and young people and schools and has a range of publications and downloadable resources for children, parents and teachers.